Wainganga River: Literature

-Wainganga River was used in The Jungle Book and The Second Jungle Book (1894–1895) by Rudyard Kipling, featuring in the "Mowgli stories."
+The Wainganga River was featured in the "Mowgli Stories" in The Jungle Book (1894) and The Second Jungle Book (1895) by Rudyard Kipling.
 In the books, it is the primary source of water for all the people of the jungle, the location of the "Peace Rock," and the place where Shere Khan vows to place Mowgli's bones once he has killed him.
 The forests of the Kanha National Park, which grew around the Wainganga, have tiger, leopard, and bear populations, as featured in Kipling's stories.
 Some believe that Mowgli was found at Amodagadh in the Seoni District.

-The Disney interpretation of Kipling's novel as an animated film showed Mowgli and the other jungle characters moving around in lush tropical rain forests.
+The Disney interpretation of Kipling's novel as an animated film showed Mowgli and the other jungle characters moving around in lush tropical rainforests.
 In reality, the area around the Wainganga is not actually a rainforest.